CorvetteCole/GotoSleep/README.md

 # GotoSleep

 # TODO
-## First Release Feature Locked TODO:
+## First Release TODO:

 ### To Do
-- Refactor settingsFragment code (things are called way more often than they need to be)

-- General performance optimizations

-- Fix about screen bugs (maybe just make your own freaking layout so you can stop dealing with the bugs in this library)
+- Only send smart notifications within like 8 hours past your bedtime as a failsafe

 ### Maybe Done
 ~~- See if you can change the behavior of the in-app purchase pop up. right now it hides the status bar which sucks because it makes the entire app shift.
 If this can't be fixed oh well~~ **NOT FEASIBLE**

+- Fix about screen bugs (maybe just make your own freaking layout so you can stop dealing with the bugs in this library)

 - Fix bug where purchasing the in-app purchase doesn't update the settings screen immediately